Threat Outbreak Alert: Fake Customer Complaint Notification E-mail Messages on March 27, 2013

 2013 March 28 15:54 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that claim to contain a customer complaint notification from the Federal Trade Commission for the recipient.
+Cisco Security has detected significant activity related to spam e-mail messages that claim to contain a customer complaint notification from the Federal Trade Commission for the recipient.
 The text in the e-mail message attempts to convince the recipient to follow a link and view the details.
 However, the link directs the user to a malicious .zip file containing an .scr file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID5654) may contain any of the following files: